 - Combustion appliances such as furnaces, water heaters, and fireplaces

 - Improperly maintained air exchangers or heat recovery ventilators

 - Plugged mechanical intake screens for make-up air, combustion air, and air exchangers

 Testing is the only way to know for sure if you have radon in your home.
 The EPA recommends testing for radon every two years.
-It is best to test during the heating season.
+It is best to test during the heating season, if possible.

-Even if your neighbors’ homes have tested at acceptable levels, you should still test your home.
-Indoor radon levels vary from house to house.
-We’ve seen radon levels in one neighborhood range from 1.8 to 76.5 pCi/L.
+Even if your neighbors’ homes have tested at acceptable levels, you should still test your home, as indoor radon levels can vary from house to house.
+We’ve seen radon levels in a single neighborhood range from 1.8–76.5 pCi/L.

 Many years ago, the EPA set a radon action level of 4 picocuries per liter (pCi/L).
-They chose this number not because it was safe, but because this level is what radon mitigation contractors could consistently achieve.
+They chose this number not because it was safe, but because it was a level that radon mitigation contractors could consistently achieve.
 At the time, radon mitigation technology could only achieve levels just shy of 4 pCi/L. This is why most radon companies today guarantee to get your radon levels below 4 pCi/L.

-The EPA encourages anyone with radon readings between 2 and 3.9 pCi/L to consider mitigation.
-It strongly recommends mitigating anything above 4 pCi/L.
+The EPA encourages anyone with radon readings between 2 and 3.9 pCi/L to consider mitigation and strongly recommends mitigating anything above 4 pCi/L.

-The radon removal method will vary depending on the needs of your home.
-Contact us at (612) 474-1004 now for a free estimate and for more information on the best way to reduce your family’s exposure to this deadly gas.
+Your ideal radon removal method will vary depending on the unique needs of your home.
+Contact us today for a free estimate and more information on the best way to reduce your family’s exposure to deadly radon gas.

-Learn more about radon, testing, and how to remove it in this video from the MNDH.
+Learn more about radon, testing, and how to remove it in this video from the MN Department of Health.